 Debit card processing

 PayPal will process your debit or prepaid card funded transactions through either the ATM debit network or the Visa, MasterCard or Discover network.
 If we process your debit or prepaid card through an ATM debit network, we may provide you with the opportunity to switch to a Visa, MasterCard or Discover network by changing your preferences for that debit or prepaid card through your PayPal account profile.
-If you use your PayPal-branded debit card for a payment that is not in U.S. dollars, your transaction will be funded with your U.S. dollar PayPal balance, even if you have a PayPal balance in another currency.
+If you use your PayPal-branded debit card for a payment that is not in U.S. dollars, your transaction will be funded with your U.S. dollar PayPal balance, (but only if we have verified the required identifying information that you have provided to us as described under Holding a Balance in Your PayPal Account), even if you have a PayPal balance in another currency.
 Any required currency conversion will be performed by Visa, MasterCard, Discover or a similar third party and may be subject to a fee by that third party.

 If you use the PayPal application on your mobile phone, you may store loyalty card numbers or bar codes, where applicable, for certain sellers in your PayPal account.
 When you store your loyalty card numbers or bar codes in your PayPal account, you will earn any rewards, subject to the seller’s loyalty card terms and conditions, at the time you make your payment to the merchant by presenting the stored loyalty card number or bar code to the seller at the point of sale.
 It is your responsibility to make sure you have entered your loyalty card information correctly and that you update it as necessary.
 It is also your responsibility to ensure that you are receiving the rewards to which you are entitled.
 PayPal is not responsible for managing your loyalty card account by offering this service and any questions about your loyalty card or associated rewards program should be directed to the seller who offers the card.